gensectimes/gensectimes.github.io/index.markdown

 Welcome to the **First Edition** of PyDS
 .
-The objective of this module is to provide fundamental understanding of the python programming language needed to follow an introductory course in Data Science.
+The objecive of this module is to provide fundamental understanding of the python programming language needed to follow an introductory course in Data Science.

 You will start with the basics of python, statistics, linear algebra and calculus.